antononcube/RakuForPrediction-blog/Articles/Doing-Data-Science-with-Raku.md

 ## Summary of Data Science components and status in Raku

+The list below summarizes Raku covering the DS components listed above.
-Each component has sub-items for its "previous" state (pre-2021), current state (2025), essential or not mark, a star 1-5 star rating of its current state, and references.
-There are also corresponding table and mind-map.
+Each component-item has sub-items for its "previous" state (pre-2021), current state (2025), essential or not mark, a star 1-5 star rating of its current state, and references.
+There are also corresponding [table]() and [mind-map]().

 - Data ingestion
     - Comment: That is fundamental and all programming systems have such functionalities to various degrees.